unphased/ply/README.md

 Collision-detection logic is outside of the scope of this library, but primitive tools (e.g. events to signal the completion of a manipulation, from which CSS3 transitions can be queued off of) for accomplishing common UI visual needs are provided.

-ply makes use of requestAnimationFrame to efficiently schedule transform style updates, and performs these updates only when necessary.
+ply makes use of requestAnimationFrame to efficiently schedule transform style updates and computations.

-ply attempts to be conservative about the way it overrides browser functionality with events.

-ply uses DOM2 Mutation Events (the ones deprecated in DOM3 but still found in Safari 5, IE, etc.) or DOM4 Mutation Observers to ensure that if the DOM is dynamically modified, the classes managed by ply are correctly maintained, and that behavior will be consistent on newly created elements.
+An API is provided to control behavior, and it is possible to control behavior with no code on a browser supporting DOM4 Mutation Observers.

 ## Dependencies